 Mythbusting The Slogan: If You're Lookin' You Ain't Cookin'.
-True Or False?
+True or False?

 It is a widely accepted shibboleth, appearing in practically every barbecue book ever written: "If you're lookin', you ain't cookin'".
-The message is that when you open the lid of your grill or smoker, cooking slows or stops and each peek adds lots of time to the length of the cook.
+The message is that when you open the lid of your grill or smoker, cooking slows or stops and each furtive look adds lots of time to the length of the cook.

 That's because, with the lid on, heat works on the food from above as well as below.
 Take the lid off, all the hot air escapes and the food cooks from below only.